MartV0/personal-site/content/posts/variable_sized_on_stack.md

 }
 ```

-It was compiled using gcc on a x86_64 machine:
+It was compiled using gcc on an x86_64 machine:
 ```bash
 > gcc var.c -O0
 ```